Home / Compare Energy / Guide to renewable energ…

 While the Australian Renewable Energy Agency (ARENA) notes that Australia does have the potential to harvest geothermal energy, this renewable source of power is not currently cost-effective.
 This is because:

-The Renewable Energy Target (RET) is an Australian Government scheme that plays a central role in reducing greenhouse gas emissions by helping green electricity become a more accessible part of Australia’s energy industry.
-Green electricity is that which is produced from clean, renewable energy sources as opposed to fossil fuels.
+The Renewable Energy Target (RET) is an Australian Government scheme that plays a central role in reducing greenhouse gas emissions by helping green electricity become a more accessible part of Australia’s energy industry as opposed to fossil fuels.
+The Clean Energy Regulator noted that the RET is broken down into two parts:6

 If you’re looking to make the energy transition to renewables, in most cases you can simply get in touch with your energy retailer to switch over to green energy options.
 There are some retailers throughout the states and territories in Australia that offer you electricity from renewable sources.